Scotland

 Date: 14th – 15th May 2024

-Visits to Perth Museum, Scone Abbey, Dunollie Castle and Iona to connect with the Stone of Destiny and Kenneth MacAlpin or Kenneth I of Scotland and the Kingdom of Alba.
+A journey through Perth Museum, Scone Abbey, Dunollie Castle, and Iona—seeking a deeper connection with the Stone of Destiny, Kenneth MacAlpin (Kenneth I of Scotland), and the origins of the Kingdom of Alba.

 Diary notes